Most people change their place of living at least once in their lives.

 Don’t try to minimize the number of boxes used, as this will end up with overpacking each of them.
 When sorting things between boxes, pay attention not only to their size but also to the weight of the filled box.
 There might be enough space inside a big box to contain everything, but in the end, it would be so heavy that you’ll hardly be able to move it.
 If this happens, try to redistribute the contents of the big box between several smaller ones.
 If some of the moving boxes are overpacked, they may end up with the items inside them pressing the bottom side of the box too hard and breaking it.
 It’s always better to prevent your belongings from damaging and yourself from harming your health by carrying heavy overpacked boxes.

-You can save a lot of space inside your boxes and suitcases by following some simple advice while packing your clothes:
+You can save a lot of space inside your boxes and suitcases by following some simple advice:

 - Roll every piece of your clothes instead of folding them.
 This will save you tons of free space inside the container.